 This is a list of colleges and universities around the world who provide courses for Humane Education in relation to the human-animal relationship.
 This includes the name of the college, the name of the course, who is teaching the course, and brief description of the Humane Education course that the instructor will be covering.

 Humane Society Academy offers a Certified Humane Education Specialist (CHES) program, featuring self-paced courses that guide participants in conducting effective teacher in-services, exploring storytelling as a teaching device, and identifying the connections between humane education and the preschool curriculum, middle-school and high-school service learning, character education, and presentation techniques.
 Course content is based on extensive research, and courses are centered on engaging activities with a wealth of practical tips and field-tested strategies for working with children, teens, school faculty, and youth leaders.
 Enhance your credentials and become more confident and comfortable at advancing humane education within your own community!
 The Certified Humane Education Specialist (CHES) program will help animal care and control administrators, board members, humane education specialists, and humane law enforcement officers enhance their credentials and use their limited time and resources in the most effective ways possible.

-Pedagogical Strategies in Humane Education
+Valparaiso University Masters in Humane Education